damc/football/README.md

 ### General idea

-It uses a linear regression model for accomplishing the task.
+It uses a linear regression for accomplishing the task.

 If you're not familiar with linear regression, you need to read about it first.
 Here  you have a simple explanation of linear regression (choose one of these links that better fits you):